attilaroy/SwiftCamera/README.md

 # SwiftCamera
-Take Photo or choose existing photo from gallery by calling a single function in swift
+Take Photo or choose existing photo from gallery by calling a single function.
+Migrated to Swift 4.2

 # Prerequisite
 Run application in a device instead of simulator